-Policy Each State will insure compliance with established BLM engine crew standards.
-Standardization in training, equipment, communication, crew organization, and operating procedures is required to effectively perform arduous duties, in multi-agency environments, and in operations in a wide variety of geographic areas.
+Policy Each State will insure compliance with established BLM engine module standards.
+Standardization in training, equipment, communication, organization, and operating procedures is required to effectively perform arduous duties, in multi-agency environments, and in operations in a wide variety of geographic areas.
 Standard operating procedures for fire management activities involving water as the suppression agent delivered by engines and portable pumps shall include the use of approved Class A foam concentrate to improve the efficiency of water except near watercourses where accidental spillage or overspray of overspray of the chemical could be harmful to the aquatic ecosystem.

-Mission Statement The mission of Bureau of Land Management engine crews is to perform as a highly training, organized, and efficient local and national resource in a wide variety of wildland fire management operations, including initial attack, extended attack, and prescribed fire.
-The primary purpose of the crews is to provide safe, highly training, and organized crews to staff and manage the fire apparatus in the Bureau of Land Management fleet.
-All crews will meet the requirements for national resource availability for the duration of their activation.
+Mission Statement The mission of BLM engine modules is to perform as a highly training, organized, and efficient local and national resource in a wide variety of wildland fire management operations, including initial attack, extended attack, and prescribed fire.
+The primary purpose of these engine modules is to provide safe, highly training, and organized crews to staff and manage the fire apparatus in the BLM fleet.